theriley106/outCaptcha/README.md

 # breakCaptcha

-<h2>Starting chrome without cross-origin resource sharing is necessary to interact with the reCAPTCHA iframe using JS.</h2>
+<h2>Note: Starting chrome without cross-origin resource sharing is necessary to interact with the reCAPTCHA iframe using JS.</h2>

 <i>Ideally a future version will be implemented in pure Javascript and the flask app won't be needed</i>